 Property owners with a mortgage or secured loan from a federally regulated or insured lender (this includes most loans) where the principle structure is within the floodplain are required by federal law to carry flood insurance.

 When updated maps become effective, Nov.
 4, 2016, most lenders check their loans and send a letter to all properties in the floodplain (and often to those close to it) to notify them that they must purchase flood insurance within 45 days.
 If a policy is not purchased within this time period, the lender may “force place” a policy, which is typically much more expensive.

 The City of Plymouth encourages property owners with any kind of risk for flood damage to purchase flood insurance, whether they’re in or out of the floodplain.

-For information about flood insurance, property owners should contact their insurance agent or browse the agents on FEMA’s flood insurance website, floodsmart.gov.
+For information about flood insurance, property owners should contact their insurance agent or learn more on FEMA’s flood insurance website, floodsmart.gov.